 Eden began volunteering with VOWSA in 2016 and loved it so much that she came back to work as our Practice Swim Coordinator.
 Eden enjoys spending Monday and Thursday nights down at the beach helping swimmers sign in and out but has yet to get in the water herself.
 With a little push she might join us for a swim this summer!
 Eden can’t wait for each season to begin.
 She is looking forward to seeing some familiar faces and meeting all of the new swimmers that will be joining us this summer!

 The first open water swim Theresa did, her coach asked her, “Are you having fun?” and she answered, “No. I don’t like it.”
 She stuck with the class and after the fifth swim fell in love.
 Now she takes her wetsuit or bathing suit where ever she travels.
 Any lake or ocean is an opportunity to swim!
-Theresa taught her anxiety-ridden dog to swim.
-He only goes in the water if she’s in the water, and he probably views it more as a rescue mission.
+Theresa even taught her anxiety-ridden dog how to swim.
 Theresa has had a lot of fun as a VOWSA member and hopes to give back and support the community as a volunteer.

-Andrea’s been involved with VOWSA since 2014.
-Volunteering through a variety of experiences as Secretary, Race Registrar, poster maker, and President, she is now swimming into the Past President role.
-Andrea is a little surprised (but thrilled) at how much she still loves the water and swimming.
-It’s been such a positive constant in her life, resulting in some wonderful lifelong friends.
-Pretty amazing ‘eh?!
-Pool, lake, ocean or hot tub it’s all good.
-VOWSA creates an impressive blend of swimming, socials and new friends.
-What could be better than great people who love to swim!
+Andrea has been involved with VOWSA since 2014.
+She’s volunteered through a variety of roles and experiences and is now swimming along in the Past President role.
+Andrea is still thrilled with how much she loves the water and swimming.
+It has been a positive constant in her life.
 Planning adventures and holidays around awesome places to swim is STILL her obsession.